This page explains how to share an OAuth client with another app within your organization.

 If your client secret is leaked, a malicious app can use your client ID to collect the identities of your app's users.
 This is triggered when your users visit the malicious app.

-When a user accesses a Cloud IAP-protected app for the first time, they're asked to share their identity with the app.
+When a user accesses an IAP-protected app for the first time, they're asked to share their identity with the app.
 This gives users control over their personal information.
 When a user consents to share their identity, the Google login system records that consent.
-Cloud IAP won't re-prompt the user on subsequent requests from any client ID in the same project.
+IAP won't re-prompt the user on subsequent requests from any client ID in the same project.

 Any user who has consented to share their identity with your app, and who visits the malicious app, will immediately have their identity shared without their consent.